hands-on-cloud/hands-on.cloud/hugo/content/EventBridge - Building loosely coupled event drivent serverless architectures/index.md

 * `S3bucket` - bucket to demo upload operation
 * `CloudTrailS3bucket` - bucket to store CloudTrail Logs

-CloudTrail may be configured dirrerently for each of you, so we'll create a new trail to garantee the result.
-We need to enable Object Level Logging (`S3ObjectLevelCloudTrail`) for S3 bucket to be able receive EventBridge events and process them later by our Lambda function.
+CloudTrail may be configured for each of you, so we'll create a new trail to garantee the result.
+We need to enable Object Level Logging (`S3ObjectLevelCloudTrail`) for S3 bucket first.
+Now we can receive EventBridge events and process them in Lambda function.

 Lambda function does only logging operation of incoming event for a simplicity of an example.
-And we also use CloudWatch logging as a second target (that helped me to debug the satack).
+And we also use CloudWatch logging as a second target (that helped me to debug the stack).

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09